sdiehl/wiwinwlh/tutorial.md

 Grossly speaking any non-trivial program will use some measure of partial functions, it's simply a fact.
 This just means there exists obligations for the programmer than cannot be manifest in the Haskell type system.
-Although future projects like LiquidHaskell may potentially offer a way to overcome this with more sophisticated refinement types, this is an open research problem though.

 Debugger
 --------